Arjuna meditating

 Arjunawiwaha

 The wood carving refers to the Arjunawiwaha.
 This old Javanese text from the 11th-century tells the story of Arjuna meditating and performing a severe practice of asceticism on Mount Indrakila.
 During his meditation he’s tested by the gods who send two of the most beautiful heavenly nymphs (Apsaras) – Supraba and Tilottama – to seduce him (some versions of the story mention seven nymphs).
 But Arjuna is not budging and firmly continues his meditation.
 Then the god Indra descends to earth disguised as an old Brahmin.
-They discuss about religious matters and Arjuna succeeds to answer all Indra’s questions.
-Indra reveals his true identity and goes back to Svargaloka, the celestial realm of the gods.
+They discuss religious matters to test Arjuna’s knowledge.
+When the hero answers all the god’s questions correctly, Indra reveals his true identity and goes back to Svargaloka, the celestial realm of the gods.

 Chosen by the gods